-The price of lumber has shot up over the past year, raising construction costs dramatically.
-There’s been a surge in new construction and renovations since the pandemic hit, putting lumber in high demand.
+The price of lumber has shot up over the past two years, and the price continues to be unstable.
+Along with supply chain issues, there’s been a surge in new construction and renovations since the pandemic hit, putting lumber in high demand.

-Big Block clients have been relatively sheltered from this price surge, though, because of our focus on value engineering, and our fixed price contracts.
+These high prices have raised construction costs dramatically but Big Block clients have been relatively sheltered from these price fluctuations because of our focus on value engineering and our fixed price contracts.

 Value engineering is looking at the most efficient way of using the materials we have.